kyak15/kyak15/README.md

 I am a professional SWE, with experience in React, TypeScript, Next.JS, PostgreSQL, Docker, and Python.

 ## 🚀 What I'm Up To
+- Creating WordShelf: A mobile and web app that allows users to look up definitions of words found while reading, and save them to learn using a spaced repeition flashcard system.
 - Working on a Soccer Analytics project that involves setting up an ETL pipeline, cron job, and API to serve match stats from players in the EPL.